zdouc-lab/onboarding/onboarding/onboarding.md

 We are a Linux-only lab, for educational, ethical, and practical purposes.
 Our operating system of choice is Ubuntu Linux, and you are expected to make an effort in adopting it for your work.

-Two desktop computers for general use are available.
+Several desktop computers for general use are available.
 A user account for general use is set up, where all lab members have access.

-Depending on your project and your academic progress, the offered IT infrastructure will differ:

-- **Computational**: for the duration of your thesis, you will receive a notebook with pre-installed software.
-Terms of use apply and are discussed during onboarding.
-- **Wet-lab**: you will receive a personal account on one of the desktop computers.
+Personal accounts can be set up upon request

+You can also bring your own machine, provided that you can run a Linux- or Linux-like system (e.g. MacOS) on it.
+Mitja can help you with setting up Linux on your computer.

 Additionally, there is a single (!)
 Windows machine that is exclusively used for interaction with other IT infrastructure (e.g. printing, scanning).
 This machine is not intended for work.